MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-reports-create-excel-connector.md

 ms.date: 08/07/2023
 LocalizationGroup: Reports
 ---
-# Create reports from Excel files in the Power BI service (Preview)
+# Create reports automatically from Excel files in the Power BI service (Preview)

 [!INCLUDE [applies-no-desktop-yes-service](../includes/applies-yes-desktop-yes-service.md)]

 Now you can upload an excel file through the navigation pane of the Power BI service.
 You can upload files directly on the web and don't need to download the Power BI desktop or use a workspace to create a report.
 If you need more information about reports, read [Reports in Power BI](../consumer/end-user-reports.md).

-## Considerations and limitations

-- During public preview, you can't select more than eight tables selected in the navigation UI.

-- During public preview, use file sizes no larger than 10 MB for better performance.
-For now, use the Power BI desktop application if you want to use larger file sizes.

-- If you select to upload your file from your local computer, the file will automatically upload to your OneDrive for business as well.

-- You cancel the loading process if you no longer wish to continue with the report creation process.
-However, you can at any time decide to leave the loading page and continue with other work while we load your data in the background.

-- A dataset is automatically created once your data is fully loaded.
-It shows up in your opened workspace as *"Untitled Model."* You can rename it, delete it, or change its settings from the workspace.

-- There's no option to come back to the loading page once you decide to leave the page.
-However, you receive a notification on the Power BI service once your data is ready.
-If you select the notification, it takes you to the report canvas.

-- Excel files with encryption enabled sensitivity label aren't supported.

 ## Create a report from Excel data